hastec-fr/apash/doc/fr/hastec/apash/commons-io/FileUtils/copyFile.md

 ## Description
    This method copies the contents of the specified source file to the specified destination file.
    The directory holding the destination file is created if it does not exist.
-   If the destination file exists, you can overwrite it with StandardCopyOption.REPLACE_EXISTING.
+   If the destination file exists, you can overwrite it with REPLACE_EXISTING.
-   By default, a symbolic link is resolved before copying so the new file is not a link.
-   To copy symbolic links as links, you can pass LinkOption.NO_FOLLOW_LINKS as the last argument.

    CopyOptions.ATOMIC_MOVE is not supported
 ## History
 ### Since